 The wallpapers are not coated in PVC, nor do they contain any PVC.
 They do not contain any fire retardant chemicals or metals.

 All MissPrint products are made in the UK and they ship worldwide via their website.
-Some designs can be found on Amazon UK.

 This environmentally-friendly wallpaper meets the Oeko-Tex® 100 Standard.